-Hyundai Elantra owners have reported 14 problems associated with brake light switch (under the exterior lighting category).
+Hyundai Elantra owners have reported 18 problems related to brake light switch (under the exterior lighting category).

 See all problems of the 2007 Hyundai Elantra.

-The vehicle is a 2006 Hyundai Elantra.
-The vehicle identification number (VIN) of this Hyundai Elantra is KMHDN46DX6_.
 Hyundai recently had a recall on brake light switches.
 Unfortunately this applies to the 2007 Elantra and I have the 2006.
 My brake lights were completely out.
 After checking the fuses and the bulbs I realized it was the recently recalled faulty brake like switch to blame. $155 later it's repaired.
 They really need to include other years and models on this recall, and should be paying for this repair.
 I have seen numerous other complaints online from other consumers with similar issues.
 Someone could have rear ended me and I could have died had someone not told me my brake lights were out.
-This problem occurred on Aug.
-25, 2013.

 See all problems of the 2006 Hyundai Elantra.